 Ammonia emissions are generated from manure management, application of nitrogen fertilizers, sewage sludge applied to soils and field burning of agricultural wastes.
-The total agricultural NH3 emissions in 2016 were 28.1 Gg, out of which 17.8 Gg originated in manure management, 9.4 Gg in fertilizer use and manure applied to soils, 0.9 kt in deposits by grazing, and 0.1 in field burning of agricultural wastes.
+The total agricultural NH3 emissions in 2018 were 28.8 Gg, out of which 18.3 Gg originated in manure management, 9.1Gg in fertilizer use and manure applied to soils, 1.4 kt in deposits by grazing, and 0.1 in field burning of agricultural wastes.
 The contribution of NFR sub-sectors to agricultural ammonia emissions is presented in Figure 5.1 and in Table 5.2.

 Figure 5.1.
-Ammonia emissions 1980-2017
+Ammonia emissions 1980-2018

-Agricultural ammonia emissions have been decreased over the period of 1980-2017 (Figure 5.1 and Table 5.2) partly due to changes in the economic structure in agriculture followed by an increase in the average farm size and the decrease in the number of small farms.
+Agricultural ammonia emissions have been decreased over the period of 1980-2018 (Figure 5.1 and Table 5.2) partly due to changes in the economic structure in agriculture followed by an increase in the average farm size and the decrease in the number of small farms.
 Those changes resulted in the decrease of livestock numbers for all other animals than horses.
 The number of horses increased in the recent years due to the increasing interest in equitation.
-In addition, the use of nitrogen fertilisers has been reduced, while manure management has been improved sue to measures taken by the farmers as part of an agro-environmental programme aiming at minimising nutrient load to surface waters.
+In addition, the use of nitrogen fertilisers has been reduced, while manure management has been improved due to measures taken by the farmers as part of an agro-environmental programme aiming at minimising nutrient load to surface waters.
+Since 2014, the Government decree on limiting certain emissions from agriculture and horticulture (1250/2014) has included additional measures for manure storing and application to limit ammonia emissions.